Kevin-Mok/my-site/content/resume/_index.md

 - Created for a 36 hour hackathon (UofTHacks X) where it [**came 2nd overall**](https://devpost.com/software/astronofty).
-- Created and deployed a smart contract with **Solidity** on the Ethereum blockchain to create/buy/sell NFT's using MetaMask.
+- Created and deployed a smart contract with **Solidity** on the Ethereum blockchain to create/buy/sell NFT's.
 - Wrote a **React** hook to fetch and show listed NFT's, NFT details and owned NFT's.
 - Used API to synchronously upload images and metadata to IPFS.